 Ernest Hemingway and his family lived in Oak Park.
 The library has acquired first editions, correspondence, and high school essays.

-- Ernest Hemingway High School Essay Collection: Essays written by Ernest Hemingway while he was a student at Oak Park River Forest High School.
+- Ernest Hemingway High School Essay Collection: Essays written by Ernest Hemingway while he was a student at Oak Park and River Forest High School.
+See the collection as part of The Early Years: Ernest and Marcelline Hemingway in Oak Park.

-- Ernest Hemingway Library Correspondence: Correspondence to and from Oak Park Public Library.
+- Ernest Hemingway Library Correspondence: Correspondence to and from Oak Park Public Library Hemingway wrote as an adult.
+Includes letters regarding library speaking engagements.

-- Ernest Hemingway Rare Book Collection: Rare editions of Ernest Hemingway and criticisms of his work.
+- Ernest Hemingway Rare Book Collection: First and rare editions of Ernest Hemingway and criticisms of his work.

-- Ernest Hemingway Ephemera Collection: Binders of photographs, early correspondence and artifacts.
+- Ernest Hemingway Ephemera Collection: Binders of photographs, biographical information and other ephemera collected by community members, library staff, and those who knew Hemingway.

 Frank Lloyd Wright